eliaskanakis/react-crud/README.md

 - columns.lookUpQuery (see category column of guitar-form layout)
 - columns.keyFields.foreignField

 Checking the following examples, may help you ensure about the graphQL support that your backend must provide.
-Singular or plural make sense!
+Singular or plural makes sense!
 The demo at [https://react-crud.azurewebsites.net/](https://react-crud.azurewebsites.net/) generates the following graphQL:

 - Categories retrieval